What is the Torres del Paine W Trek?

 Where is the W Trek?

 First off, let's establish the location.
 We're way down south in the Arctic regions of Chilean Patagonia, in the world-famous Torres del Paine National Park.
 Famed for its stunning vertical mountain peaks, crisp blue ice sheets, pristine lakes, and elusive yet awe-inspiring wildlife.
 Hiking the W trek is one of the top bucket list adventures in the world.

 What is the W Trek?

 Phenomenal trekking opportunities ring the park's massif, creating the seven- to ten-day Torres del Paine' O' Circuit.
-However, the shorter and more manageable portion of this ring is known as the W trek – so-called as your route through the park will resemble a squiggly W-shape, as you can see in the map below.
+However, the shorter and more manageable portion of this ring is known as the W trek – so-called as your route through the park will resemble a W-shape, as you can see in the map below.

 Why Explore the W Trek?